 Spyfu provides you with a really useful Venn diagram.
 It shows you the overlap between your historic ad copy and the copy used by your competitors.
 Clearly, if you’re trying to emulate and compete with your competitors, then a big overlap is a sign that you’re on the right path.

 SEMRush is more of an all-rounder than Spyfu, providing you with a more comprehensive suite of features.
 As well as competitor research, you can go beyond just PPC activity and conduct backlink analysis, as well as analyze competitors’ social and PR campaigns.

-Last but not least, iSpionage is a tool worth checking out for the sheer simplicity of it.
-You can easily analyze your competitors’ ad copy, keywords, and even see their landing pages.
+Last but not least, iSpionage is a tool worth checking out for its sheer simplicity of it.
+You can easily analyze your competitors’ ad copy, and keywords, and even see their landing pages.
 This gives you a thorough overview of their funnel.

 A little more on that later.